This feature is only available for ShopKeep merchants on select pricing packages.

 Edit an invoice draft to make changes before sending it to a customer.
 If a draft is no longer needed, delete it to remove it from BackOffice.

-- Select an invoice draft from the Invoices screen.
+- Select a draft invoice from the Invoices screen.

-- Choose to either save again as a draft or finish the invoice.
+- If editing the invoice, choose to either save again as a draft or finish the invoice.

-If you receive an error when doing so, visit our troubleshooting guide for help.To save as a draft that can be edited again later, click ‘Save as Draft’.To finish the invoice and share it with the customer, click the arrow and select an option to email or print.
-Finished invoices cannot be edited or deleted.
+If you receive an error, visit our troubleshooting guide for help.To save as a draft that can be edited again later, click ‘Save as Draft’.To finish the invoice and share it with the customer, click the arrow and select an option to email or print.
+Finished invoices cannot be deleted but can be edited or canceled before payment

 Resend or Reprint Invoices

-If you or a customer needs a copy of a finished invoice, resend or reprint it from BackOffice.
+If you or a customer needs a copy of a finished invoice or invoice cancellation, resend or reprint it from BackOffice.

 - Select a non-draft invoice from the Invoices screen.